 Ear Problems and Air Travel

 Ear problems can arise when traveling on airplanes.
-Dr. Michael Crawford, Board Certified Otolaryngologist at Boys Town Ear, Nose & Throat Institute, explains why people have problems with their ears when traveling and gives tips on how to handle the ear discomfort for both children and adults.
+Dr. Jane Emanuel, Board Certified Otolaryngologist at Boys Town Ear, Nose & Throat Institute, explains why people have problems with their ears when traveling and gives tips on how to handle the ear discomfort for both children and adults.